 The problem is that common purpose just does not exist.
 The world isn’t pulling together to eradicate this problem.
 It isn’t acting as one.
 Manufacturers, telecoms and online platforms are simply not designed with child online safety in mind.

 Their commercial interests do not align with keeping children safe online.
 Forthcoming legislation announced in particular by the UK Government must be welcomed and championed, but it’s going to take too long to enact.

-I regard smart phones as the most dangerous weapon known to man.
-They don’t come with a safety catch.
-They are locked and loaded the moment they are in a child’s hands.
+I regard smartphones as one of the most dangerous weapons known to man.
 Young children can see, hear, say and do anything and can be reached by anyone at any time, and as such are susceptible to predation and harm the moment they switch that phone on.
 But we can change all of that.

 Imagine technology that ensures a phone is ‘safe out of the box’.
 Imagine a world where harmful videos, images, audio and text are filtered in real-time and before any harm is done.
 Imagine if that technology was available today.

 And the software does all of this running on the device without the need of “the Cloud”.
 It runs on any device including smart phones, tablets and laptops.
-It can detect bullying, issues of low self-esteem and even dark thoughts; self-harm and suicide ideation.
+The SafeToNet keyboard can also detect bullying and sexting behavior, in addition to issues of low self-esteem and anxiety.
 It can be embedded in games, social networks, messaging apps and chat rooms.

 Don’t let anyone try and convince you that online harms are a social issue that cannot be fixed by technology – it can.
 The accuracy of SafeToWatch is improving all the time as we increasingly feed it more training data.
 But it still needs much more of that data to improve its efficacy and to safeguard children online more effectively.